thomasyit/capedocs_testmike/docs/getting-started/install.md

 ## Connect repository

-Connect a repository from the _Application Management_ -> _Repositories_ menu item.
+Connect a repository from the _Configuration_ -> _Repositories_ menu item.
 You can select any public or private git-based repositories or helm charts, supplying a name and a URL.

-If you need to define credentials for private repositories or Helm charts, add them from the _Application Management_ -> _Repositories_ menu item first using a user ID and password or private key.
+If you need to define credentials for private repositories or Helm charts, add them from the _Configuration_ -> _Repositories_ menu item first using a user ID and password or private key.

 ## Create application

-Create an application from the _Application Management_ -> _Applications_ menu item.
+Create an application from the _Configuration_ -> _Applications_ menu item.

 You first give the application a name, a repository and branch to use, and the name space to create the application in.